Dead Rising (video game): Hand-held versions

 In 2008, Capcom released a hand-held spin-off of the game for mobile phone, announcing on 4 October 2010 that an iOS version of the game was also announced.
 In this version, players have access to a new game mechanic in which they can call upon their friends via Twitter and Facebook to help revive them, with their refusal causing them to appear as a zombie within their friend's game, while complex operations in the game are performed through context-based buttons.
 Similar to Infinity Mode in the console version, the game features a hunger meter, with Frank now required to eat food within the mall in order to survive.
 The hand-held spin-off was generally well received by reviewers, earning a B+ from 1UP.com, and a 7.3/10 from IGN, with praise given for staying true to the sandbox design and plot of the Xbox 360 version, despite being pared down for the smaller screen and platform.

 Remastered version

 On 18 July 2016, Capcom announced that work was underway for a remastered version of the original Dead Rising, alongside its sequel Dead Rising 2 and its spin-off title, aiming for these to be released for the Xbox One, PlayStation 4, and PC, prior to the release of the fourth game in the series.
 These were released on 13 September that year, both separately and in a bundle pack, with the developers improving the game's graphics to high-definition, increasing the number of save slots and improving the frame-rate.

+Dead Rising Deluxe Remaster (2024)

+On 26 June 2024, Capcom announced Dead Rising Deluxe Remaster, featuring improved graphics from the original with the RE Engine.
+It includes several changes, such as the ability to walk while shooting and new voice acting.
+The game was released on September 19, 2024, for PlayStation 5, Windows, and Xbox Series X/S digitally, with a physical version and a demo being released on November 8, 2024.